 A slightly revised version of my article in The News on Sunday on Oct.
-23… The world watches as the last three polio endemic countries strive to relegate the crippling virus to history
+23, 2016, posted here with additional links and photos.
+The world watches as the last three polio endemic countries strive to relegate the crippling virus to history

 Polio survivors Ramesh Ferris and Minda Dentler share their experiences – and dreams about a polio-free world.
 Photos: Beena Sarwar

 “In 1955 Dr Jonas Salk invented the preventive vaccine.
 It is outrageous that 25 years later I contracted polio,” says author and global health advocate Ramesh Ferris.